enamulkhanbd/figma-hide-layer-hunter/README.md

-# Hide Layer Hunter for Figma
+# Hidden Layer Hunter for Figma

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/enamulkhanbd/figma-hide-layer-hunter?style=for-the-badge)
 ![GitHub license](https://img.shields.io/github/license/enamulkhanbd/figma-hide-layer-hunter?style=for-the-badge)

-A simple but powerful Figma plugin to instantly find and select all hidden layers, helping you clean up your design files quickly and efficiently.
+A simple but powerful Figma plugin to instantly find and manage all hidden layers, helping you clean up your design files quickly and efficiently.

 ---

 ### Key Features

 ✨ **Context-Aware:** Works on your current selection.
-If nothing is selected, it scans the entire page.</br>
+If nothing is selected, it scans the entire page.<br>
-🎯 **Precise Selection:** Intelligently ignores hidden components and instances to protect your design system.</br>
+🎯 **Precise Selection:** Intelligently ignores hidden components and instances to protect your design system.<br>
-🚀 **Instant Cleanup:** Selects all hidden layers at once, so you can review and delete them in a single step.</br>
+🚀 **Instant Cleanup:** Review and delete hidden layers in a single step.<br>
 🔔 **Clear Notifications:** Tells you exactly how many hidden layers were found and where.

 ---

-### Installation

-1. Go to the **[Releases page](https://github.com/enamulkhanbd/figma-hide-layer-hunter/releases)** on GitHub.
-2. Under the latest release, download the `.zip` file (e.g., `Hide-Layer-Hunter-v1.0.0.zip`).
-3. Unzip the downloaded file.
-You will have a folder containing `manifest.json` and `code.js`.
-4. Open the Figma Desktop App.
-5. Go to the main menu and select **Plugins** > **Development** > **Import plugin from manifest...**.
-6. Navigate to the unzipped folder and select the `manifest.json` file.

-Figma will install the plugin locally.
-You can now find "Hide Layer Hunter" in your Plugins menu!
+## How to Use

+1. **Select a frame, group, or section** to scan for hidden layers, or leave nothing selected to scan the whole page.
+2. **Run Hide Layer Hunter** from the Figma Plugins menu.
+3. The plugin will display a list of all top-level hidden layers in your selection.
+4. **Zoom to any hidden layer** by clicking its name in the list.
+The plugin will briefly highlight the layer on the canvas without changing your selection.
+5. **Delete hidden layers** by selecting them in the list and clicking "Delete Selected".
+6. Use the "Search Selection" button to refresh the list after making changes.

 ---

-### How to Use

-1.  **To scan a specific area:** Select one or more frames, groups, or sections.
-2.  **To scan the whole page:** Make sure you have nothing selected.
-3. Run the plugin from the **Plugins** menu.

-The plugin will instantly select all the hidden layers it finds.
-You can then press the `Delete` key to remove them or inspect them in the Layers panel.
+## About

+- **Team:** JustGo UX Team
+- **Version:** 2.0.1 Beta

 ---

-### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.